-9.11 LANDSCAPE TREATMENT OF FACILITIES
+9.11 LANDSCAPE TREATMENT OF SURFACE PARKING FACILITIES

-Where an off-street parking or loading facility is located adjacent to a street or right-of-way line, there shall be a landscaped strip between such street line and the balance of the lot, as required by the Planning & Zoning Commission.
-All facilities shall be suitably landscaped to minimize noise, glare and other nuisance characteristics, as well as to improve the aesthetics of the site and surrounding area.
+Where an off-street parking or loading facility is located adjacent to a street or right-of-way line, there shall be a landscaped area between such street line and the balance of the lot, as required under Section 3.18 of these Zoning Regulations.
+All surface parking facilities shall be suitably landscaped to minimize noise, glare and other nuisance characteristics, as well as to improve the aesthetics of the site and surrounding area.
 Landscape placement shall take into consideration the location of overhead utilities.

-All facilities shall be required to have painted lines, designating spaces in accordance with the site plan approved by the Planning & Zoning Commission.
+All surface parking facilities shall be required to have painted lines, designating spaces in accordance with the site plan approved by the Planning & Zoning Commission.
 Painted lines shall be applied within one month of paving and shall be maintained so as to be visible.
 All facilities shall be designed to prevent the necessity of vehicles backing onto a public highway.
+Amended and Adopted 4/25/11 Effective 6/1/14